Skip to main content

 • “Goal active.
 Waiting for next run…” — the agent finished one pass and is preparing the next

 You can still send regular messages while a goal is active.
 The agent handles both.
+All work happens on the agent’s dedicated computer.
+You can switch to the Workspace tab at any time to watch files appear as the agent works.

 Editing or stopping